Yosinan/AirBnB_clone/README.md

 The console is a command interpreter to manage objects abstraction between objects and how they are stored.

-To see the fundamental background of the project visit the [Wiki](https://github.com/Rachamv/AirBnB_clone/wiki).

 The console will perform the following tasks: